 |Internet fury at woman who killed giraffe

-An American trophy hunter posing in a photo next to a black giraffe that she shot and killed has caused outrage.
-It sparked a heated online debate on whether or not to ban trophy hunting – the hunting of wild animals for fun.
-The trophy is the animal (or part of it) kept, and usually displayed, to show the success of the kill.
+Images of an American trophy hunter posing for a photo next to a black giraffe that she had shot and killed in South Africa have caused outrage online.
+It has sparked a heated debate on whether or not trophy hunting should be banned.
+Wikipedia says: "Trophy hunting is the hunting of wild game for human recreation.
+The trophy is the animal or part of the animal kept, and usually displayed, to represent the success of the hunt."
 A fee is usually paid to the government to help wildlife conservation.
-Critics of this say countries earn more from wildlife tourism than from big game hunting.
-The giraffe's killing is being compared to Cecil the lion, killed by a trophy hunter in 2015.
+Critics of this say countries earn far more from wildlife tourism than from big game hunting.
+The giraffe's killing is being compared to Cecil the lion, the iconic big cat hunted and killed by an American dentist in 2015.